Putting together an employee handbook can seem like an intimidating task, considering all the things you should keep in mind.

 One of the most exciting employee handbooks we’ve had a chance to come across is undoubtedly the Hubspot Culture Code.

-In their own words, part manifesto, part employee handbook, and part diary of dreams, this incredibly engaging manual guides the employees through various aspects of Hubspot’s culture.
+In their own words, this highly engaging manual—part manifesto, part employee handbook, and part diary of dreams—leads employees through the many facets of Hubspot’s culture.

 Designed as a series of 152 slides, it manages to convey important key facts about the company’s mission, vision, goals, and principles in a fun and interesting way.